dingchenwei/pyhdbtools/README.md

 	hdbits-fetchfree.py [OPTIONS] [FILE]

+	-f, --fetch-featured
+		Checks the list of upcoming featured torrents and downloads any that are freeleech.
+High number of API calls.
+Not recommended to be run more than once every 5 minutes.

+	--makeconf
+		Generates json.config

 	-u, --update-featured filename.html
 		Processes the "Featured Torrents Queue"	page from hdbits and adds them to a watchlist.
 Local files only.
 Does not accept URLs to not break rule prohibiting site scraping.

-	-f, --fetch-featured
-		Checks the list of upcoming featured torrents and downloads any that are freeleech.
-High number of API calls.
-Not recommended to be run more than once every 5 minutes.

 ### Automation